dcompane/controlm_toolset/README.md

 - Use: as part of a Control-M shout to program

 ## Docker examples
+Please let me know of improvements you think would be useful For future:
+- test the STOPSIGNAL dockerfile command and use it in the run_register to test for non-usual stop signals.

+###Notes
 - Purpose: create docker image to show possibility of agent running in docker
 - Files
   - build_docker_image.sh: Builds the docker image